 Cheryl Pauls became President of Canadian Mennonite University on November 1, 2012.
 She began teaching at CMU's predecessor colleges in 1994, and came to the position of president from that of Associate Professor of Piano and Music Theory.
-For the past twenty years, Cheryl has thrived on exploring a diverse range of things musical together with highly engaged students in both the classroom and the piano studio.
-As a faculty member Cheryl also played a significant role in the University's administrative activities; from 2000-2007 as Music Department Chair, and from 2008-2012 as Campus Chair of CMU's Shaftesbury Campus.
+For over 20 years, Cheryl has thrived on exploring a diverse range of things musical together with highly engaged students in both the classroom and the piano studio.
+As a faculty member Cheryl also played a significant role in the University's administrative activities; from 2000–2007 as Music Department Chair, and from 2008–2012 as Campus Chair of CMU's Shaftesbury Campus.

 Alongside teaching, Cheryl has enjoyed a career as a piano soloist, collaborating musician, and lecture recitalist.
 She performs a diverse spectrum of music and has made a few forays into harpsichord playing; however, she's known best as a player and active apologist of new music.
 Cheryl has been active in Winnipeg's new music scene, curating concerts and performing regularly for GroundSwell and the Winnipeg Symphony Orchestra's New Music Festival; she also has been heard regularly on CBC radio broadcasts and in concert at universities, academic conferences, and concert series across the country.
 She credits Luciano Berio, György Ligeti, Elliott Carter, and many local composers for shaping her love of pieces for which there isn't already a template of how the music goes.
 Cheryl's most recent project is a recording of Carter's recent piano music.
 Cheryl considers this collection to be the most delightful set she's ever encountered; Carter happened to pen these short pieces between the ages of 85 and 100.